MelonSmasher/papercut-mf-site/README.md

 Papercut MF site server.

+### Looking for the Papercut MF App Server?

+The Papercut MF App Server is available at [MelonSmasher/papercut-mf](https://github.com/melonsmasher/papercut-mf)

 ## License

 The code in this repository, unless otherwise noted, is licensed under the [MIT License](https://raw.githubusercontent.com/MelonSmasher/papercut-mf-site/master/LICENSE).